 Eklof’s Afterword cites some of his own social justice work.
 This includes legislative advocacy, making educational documentary videos, and social justice ministry, both from the pulpit and on the street.
 It’s only fair to note that this is real work, and some of it has achieved real results.
 Eklof’s supporters protest that—how could his book possibly undermine racial and gender equity when he has years of genuine social justice work behind him?

-Yet taking his book as a whole—not even counting the logical sleight-of-hand and outright deceit that fill its pages—he also expresses real white fragility to the point of repeated paranoia about mistreatment of Euro-American males like himself.
+Yet taking his book as a whole—not even counting the logical sleight-of-hand and outright deceit that fill its pages, he also expresses real white fragility, to the point of repeated paranoia about mistreatment of Euro-American males like himself.
 He repeatedly belittles the concerns of trans people, People of Color, and women.
 He sees no problem with attitudes in UUA leadership that resulted in hierarchical, white-males-at-the-top hiring patterns.

 So I think what I see in Eklof is a Euro-American man who lacks self-awareness and has far more patriarchal and white supremacist notions in his subconscious than he realizes or will ever admit.
 Or to put it differently—he would be happy to go out and stomp the streets for “Black Lives Matter” as an example—but would feel uncomfortable if those same black lives were directing the operation.
 He is plainly squeamish about having non-Euro-Americans, particularly non-binary folx at the top of the UUA, directing policies that affect him.
 Like a lot of Euro-Americans, I suspect the increasing numbers of non-white faces in our churches and our national organization, small though those numbers are, bring him distress.

 I believe Eklof would stand up for an oppressed group only so long as that group remembers who the hero is—him—and that they are mere characters in his heroic drama.
 What he refuses to do, as his book demonstrates, is be part of the supporting cast in marginalized peoples’ own heroic struggle, their own self-determination.
-He still resides in a world where white males freed the slaves in the Civil War, where liberal white men extended the vote to women in 1920, where whites gained civil rights for African Americans in the 1960’s.
+He still resides in an imaginary world where white males freed the slaves in the Civil War, where liberal white men extended the vote to women in 1920, where whites gained civil rights for African Americans in the 1960’s.

 SOME SOURCES REFERENCED (an informal list)